 This study demonstrated that laser treatment can be used safely in an outpatient setting with low rates of recurrence and without fear of complications.
 In addition, patients reported a high level of satisfaction.

 If left untreated, a cyst can lead to serious complications.
 Besides pain, the cyst can become infected and eventually burst.
 When an abscess ruptures inside the body it can potentially lead to blood poisoning.

 Thanks to the minimally invasive approach of CO2 laser treatment, the procedure can be completed in about seven minutes.
-This treatment begins by applying a topical antisepsis and then a local anesthesia.
+This treatment begins by applying topical antisepsis and then local anesthesia.
 Using the CO2 laser incisions are made which helps to drain the abscess.
 The interior is then cleaned with a sterile saline solution.
-During the procedure the laser vaporizes and destroys the capsule tissue.
+During the procedure, the laser vaporizes and destroys the capsule tissue.

 To help with the healing process we use Platelet-rich Plasma (PRP).
 This solution, which will be injected into the wound post CO2 laser treatment, helps promote the healing process.
 Before you start your laser treatment, we will draw your blood.
 Your blood is then filtered through a machine that separates the plasma and platelets.
 The growth factors in the PRP increase the generation of reparative cells, which can help accelerate healing after treatment.

 After treatment, you should soak in a sitz bath several times a day for three or four days.
 Fill your bathtub with a few inches of warm water and a solution of povidone-iodine.
-In addition, abstain from any sexual activity two to three weeks post treatment.
-Dr. Ghozland will prescribe antibiotics and analgesics if you present any sign of infection.
+In addition, abstain from any sexual activity two to three weeks post-treatment.
+Dr. Ghozland will prescribe antibiotics and analgesics if you present any signs of infection.